LucasHenriqueDiniz/Mannco.Store-Enhancer/README.md

+#This extension has been abandoned.
+The admin is strict and doesn't allow anything on his site except his own bots.
+Use it at your own risk.

 # Mannco Store Navigation Extension

 This project is a browser extension designed to enhance navigation on the Mannco Store website.
 It builds upon previously created Tampermonkey scripts, organizing them into a React-based extension using Manifest V3.